 Steel.
 Copper.
 Aluminum.
-Metals that I love to cajole and inspire them until they become art.
-It’s not easy — they slumber as regular industrial materials but usually with a little coaxing and words of encouragement… Yet sometimes its just heat, beat, twist, bend and hammer them into a sculpture.
+Metals that I love to cajole and inspire until they become art.
+It's not easy — they slumber as regular industrial materials, but usually with a little coaxing, and words of encouragement...
+Yet sometimes its just heat, beat, twist, bend and hammer them into a sculpture.
 Mostly abstract and contemporary art.

 I focus on site-specific environmental art and design that truly makes a statement